-A: In most cases, owners can use their land in the right-of-way just as they did before construction.
+A: In most cases, property owners can use their land in the right-of-way just as they did before construction.
 Farmers can resume activities like growing crops and pasturing.
-There are some restrictions on rights-of-way, such as the building of permanent structures.
+There may be some restrictions on use that would be detrimental to the pipeline, such as the building of permanent structures.
 The impact of such restrictions will be addressed as part of the right-of-way agreement.